elusivecodes/FyreFileSystem/README.md

 **Is Executable**

-Determine if the file is executable.
+Determine whether the file is executable.

 ```php
 $isExecutable = $file->isExecutable();